-Please read the Instruction Booklet at right (and print out if you like) before you start.
+Please read the Basic Instruction Booklet before you start.

 Choose a repetition (rep) and set range that reflects your fitness, mobility and balance level.
 Start easy and gradually increase the reps and/or sets.
 The reps and sets are a general indication – there are also regression (modified for less intensity) or progression (next level) options.
 The following are guidelines only.